 This self-paced professional training program on the Use of the MMPI-A-RF in Juvenile Forensic Psychological Evaluations is presented by Dr. Martin Sellbom.

-This introductory level course introduces the 241-item version of the MMPI-A, the MMPI-A Restructured Form (MMPI-2-RF) to psychologists working in juvenile forensic settings.
-The rationale for and methods used to develop the MMPI-A-RF, the various materials available to score and interpret the test, psychometric functioning of its scales, and interpretive recommendations is presented.
+This is an introductory level course to the 241-item version of the Minnesota Multiphasic Personality Inventory-Adolescent (MMPI-A), the MMPI-A Restructured Form (MMPI-A-RF).
+Focusing on psychological work in juvenile forensic settings, this course discusses the rationale for, and methods used to develop the MMPI-A-RF, the various sources to score and interpret the test, psychometric functioning of its scales, and interpretive recommendations.
 Moreover, a substantial portion of time is devoted to applications of the MMPI-A-RF in Juvenile Court evaluations.
 Furthermore, some topics of particular importance in forensic evaluations (e.g., malingering) from a personality assessment perspective are discussed in detail.
-The course also emphasizes discussion of how to defend MMPI-A-RF opinions in court for general purposes of use, with an emphasis on Daubert and Frye challenges.
+The course also discusses how to defend MMPI-A-RF interpretations in court for general purposes of use, with an emphasis on Daubert and Frye challenges.
 Finally, participants will have an opportunity to practice the recommended strategy for MMPI-A-RF interpretation with case examples.

 This program is a self-paced Professional Training Program.
 The fee for this program is $250 and includes all materials and worksheets.
 In addition, case studies and other case-relevant materials are provided for training purposes.
-Throughout the training program there will be quizzes that must be passed with a 70% in order to advance in the course.
+Throughout the training program, there are quizzes that must be passed with a 70% in order to advance in the course.
 Once the course is completed participants will complete a course evaluation and then will be able to print their certificate of completion.

 Upon completion of this training program the participant will be able to: